 The precise place where dogs became man's best friend has been a cloudy and controversial issue in the past.
 Genetic studies have been less than definitive, with some study results suggesting dogs were first domesticated in Asia, while others pointing to Europe or the Middle East.

-Turns out, the answer may be both.
-A new study published in the journal Science says dogs may have been domesticated twice — once in Asia and once in Europe.
-Researchers analyzed the DNA of hundreds of dogs and wolves and found they came from two distinct — and geographically separate — wolf populations.
+For the 2016 study, researchers analyzed the DNA of hundreds of dogs and wolves and found they came from two distinct — and geographically separate — wolf populations.

 “Maybe the reason there hasn't yet been a consensus about where dogs were domesticated is because everyone has been a little bit right,” Greger Larson of the University of Oxford, the senior author on the paper, said in a statement.